lpmi-13/current-projects/README.md

 - either put a link on remotehack.space or some other domain (eg. remotehack.global or something)

 ## 196) SLOConf submission
+- Run this all on a custom playground in labs.iximiuz.com
 - Make a simple webapp that "does stuff"
-- Show the compose stack dashboards in grafana
+- Show the system dashboards in grafana
 - Make the Login buggy (maybe every 10th login fails)
 - Make the sessions slow (store them in the DB)
+- Make the queries always hit the database (not stored in a caching layer)
 - Make the DB requests generally slow (don't use connection pooling)
 - Have the query not use an index
 - Constrain the memory (for containers with Elasticsearch)
 - Show the SLOs in the grafana instance and walk people through fixing the three issues so that the SLO's are no longer breaching
 - Fix buggy code
 - Move sessions to a caching layer
+- Move common query results to a caching layer
 - Implement connection pooling
 - Add an index
 - Bump the memory for the ES container